Causally-Guided Pairwise Transformer -- Towards Foundational Digital Twins in Process Industry

 \section{\modelname: Causally-Guided Pairwise Transformer - Towards Foundational Digital Twins}

-Our objective is to develop a function $f_\theta: \set{I} \to \set{O}$ that maps historical system states ($\set{I}$) to future values of specific target variables ($\set{O}$), effectively capturing intricate, causally-informed temporal dependencies.
-Let $\vect{C}_t = (C_1(t), \dots, C_{N_{vars}}(t)) \in \mathbb{R}^{N_{vars}}$ represent the multivariate state of an industrial process at discrete time step $t$.
+Our objective is to develop a function $f_\theta$ that maps the historical state of a multivariate industrial process to the future value of a specific target variable, effectively capturing intricate, causally-informed temporal dependencies.
+Let $\vect{C}_t = (C_1(t), \dots, C_{N_{vars}}(t)) \in \mathbb{R}^{N_{vars}}$ represent the multivariate state of the process at discrete time step $t$.
 The individual channels $C_n(t)$ in this state vector can be broadly categorized: